eramdam/tweet-forker/README.md

+# Tweet Forker

 # What's this?

-This is a "manual crossposter" that takes a given tweet's URL, fetches the necessary data and posts it to your Mastodon account.
+This is a "manual crossposter" that takes a given tweet's URL, fetches the necessary data and posts it to your Mastodon, Bluesky and Cohost account.
 This is useful to me because all the Twitter->Mastodon crossposters are either down, on the way out and/or don't properly support all of Twitter's features so I wanted a way to easily cherry-pick what tweets I wanted to cross-posts without too much overhead.

 With the imminent demise of Twitter's API, this uses the API of [FixTweet](https://github.com/FixTweet/FixTweet) since I only need read access to a given tweet to work.